By George Ratnanather. Updated January 6, 2021.

 Have Realistic and Meaningful Plan

 It is action that makes hopes come true.
-By the mere fact of developing a plan for a better future you will build hope.
-The more your plan, with firm action steps and dates, you will come to realize that your vision is truly attainable.
+By the mere fact of developing a plan for a better future, you will build hope.
+The more your plan has firm action steps and dates, the more successfully you will come to realize that your vision is truly attainable.
 If you’re working on a self-guided plan, try finding tools online like SMART goal setting or some tips to develop a successful recovery plan.

 The journey and recovery from addiction is never an easy one.
 No one can last long and keep fighting for recovery without hope.
 Hope is a central ingredient in our recovery.
 Finding hope and meaning, together with a solid plan, helps us move forward on our journey of recovery.